TSYS-Merchant/cassowary/README.md

 OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 All contributions are welcome to improve the tools for more efficient, quality mobile development.
-Additional tools for code coverage, linting, and more provided graciously by [JetBrains][6] and their suite of applications and plugins under their open source support program.

 [0]: http://github.com/facebook/libphutil
 [1]: http://github.com/facebook/arcanist